Degree Requirements and Academic Policies

 To fulfill the philosophy requirement, all students must take two courses: one in general philosophy and one in ethics.
 All students in the McDonough School of Business will take STRT-230: Ethical Values of Business to fulfill their ethics requirement.
 Please note that seniors are not permitted to take an intro level philosophy or ethics course.
 Students in the BSBGA major can take PHIL-099: Political & Social Thought as their general philosophy course.

 Two semesters of theology are required of all students for graduation.
 To fulfill this requirement, students may complete any courses offered by the Theology Department.
 THEO-001: The Problem of God or THEO-011: Introduction to Biblical Literature should be the first theology course taken.
 Transfer students are exempt from Problem of God and may select any two intermediate level courses, including Introduction to Biblical Literature, to fulfill this requirement.

-Natural Science Requirement
+Science for All Requirement